obeli-sk/obelisk/ROADMAP.md

 * Ability to hotfix a set of workflows, with an approval system when non determinism is detected - forking the execution log
 * Webhook endpoint mappings: running a single function, translating between HTTP and WIT defined parameters and return value
 * Distributed tracing context forwarding for outgoing HTTP as well as webhooks
-* Support for (distributed) sagas - define rollbacks on activities, call them on failed workflows
 * Investigate code-coverage for workflow steps